 8. Marabou Stork

-Due to its appearance and habits, the marabou is reputed to be an ugly, evil, and insidious bird.
+Due to its appearance and habits, the marabou is an ugly, evil, and insidious bird.
 The marabou has a bald head, a massive beak, and a fleshy leathery bag hangs on its chest, the purpose of which is still unknown to scientists.

 The head and neck are plucked like those of vultures.
 The beak is very long and massive.
-Marabou is the most prominent member of the stork family, performing the function of a scavenger.
+Marabou is the most prominent member of the stork family, performing a scavenger function.

-The bird can grow from 100 to 150 cm with a wingspan of 210 to 250 cm.
+The bird can grow from 100 to 150 cm with a 210 to 250 cm wingspan.
 This bird feeds on carrion, but it can eat eggs and baby crocodiles and eat its relatives – birds.

 The digestive system allows marabou to digest even large bones.
 Marabouts are gregarious animals, nesting in colonies in humid regions and building large nests of twigs in trees.